mitre/im_sample_algorithm/docs/README.md

 Log4Cplus is a logging application used by this code base.
 It needs to be installed prior to building this code.
 You can download it from [their GitHub repo](https://github.com/log4cplus/log4cplus).

+### Dependency: Units of Measure Library

+[Units of Measure Library](http://sourceforge.net/projects/tuoml/) is an open source (LGPLv2), NIST-compliant, C++ library for handling scientific units of measure.
+It provides abstract object types, mathematical operations, and compile-time checking of uses.
+It is used extensively in this code base in order to remove ambiguity and reduce the potential of UoM-related bugs.

 ## Continuous Integration & Testing

 MITRE takes quality seriously.
 Testing and CI via travis-ci are coming soon...